Can you get life insurance if you smoke and how does smoking affect life insurance? What happens if you start smoking after you buy life insurance?

 There is only one way an insurance claim can be denied for smoking.
 And that is if you falsely claim to be a nonsmoker on your life insurance application.
 If it is later discovered in your autopsy that you died of a smoking-related illness, then the insurance company will have cause to deny your claim.

-It wouldn’t be wise to lie about your smoking habit while buying a policy.
+Lying about smoking on life insurance application wouldn’t be wise.
+Here’s what happens if you lie about smoking on life insurance.
 For one, most insurers require a medical exam, which will test for nicotine in your urine and blood.
 Second, if you claim to be a nonsmoker on your application, but your autopsy ultimately shows that you died of a smoking-related illness, your insurance company can deny your beneficiary’s claim for your death benefit payout.

-Although finance companies usually stack things in their favor, this question proves that that’s not always the case.
+Although finance companies usually stack things in their favor, this question proves that that’s not always true.

-All the more reason to know your rights and policy details when it comes to financial products.
+All the more reason to know your rights and policy details regarding financial products.

-If you have any additional questions, don’t hesitate to leave a comment or send us an email at email@example.com.
+If you have any additional questions, please comment or email us at [email protected].

 The GetSure Team